PranavRao25/OS/OS.md

 WSClock Paging Algorithm:
 A page is in the working set if it has been referenced in the working set window, if it is not in the window, we replace it

+As the working set changes, so does the process virtual time.

 Notations:
 N - page pointed by the current clock pointer